Writing a Bar Appeal Letter

 Q: What happens when I return to UCSC?

-A: When you return to UCSC, you are expected to maintain communication with your college and department advisors about your progress.
-If your academic performance is again below good standing, your record will be reviewed again at the end of the quarter during which you return.
+A: When you return to UCSC, you are expected to maintain communication with your college and major advisors about your progress.
+If your academic performance is again below good standing, your record will be brought under review at the end of the quarter during which you return.

 Q: Is my barred enrollment noted on my permanent academic record?

 A: No, barred enrollment is not permanently noted on your official transcripts.
-Once you complete the conditions of the bar and return to UCSC, the barred enrollment notation will be removed.
+Once you complete the stipulations of the bar and return to UCSC the barred enrollment notation will be removed.

 Q: What happens to health insurance when a student is barred?